 He enjoys eating sweet things, as well as savory things, like seafood.
-Over the last 18 months or so, Rylend has learned to eat everything by mouth (no more feeding tube!) and is working on drinking from a cup with assistance.
+During the day, Rylend is eating everything by mouth and is working on drinking from a cup with assistance.
 Whatever his foster family iseating is pureed for Rylend and he’s even accepting a small amount of texture.

 Rylend, who is nonverbal, communicates with body language.
 He lets you know that he’s happy and content by smiling, laughing, giggling, and kicking his legs and moving his arms.
 A favorite spot for Rylend where he feels especially content and comfortable is the corner of his crib where he can curl up and be covered with blankets.

 Rylend’s social worker wants to hear from calm, patient, kind couples and single moms and single dads who have strong support from family, friends, and nearby community pediatric developmental resources.
-Rylend is a total care child who needs a safe, secure, nurturing family who can accept him right where he is now, while working closely with his team of developmental therapists and others to encourage him to reach his full potential.
-Such a family should have parent(s) who appreciate the importance of even small, incremental gains and who will applaud and rejoice such movement forward.
+Rylend is a total care child who needs a safe, secure, nurturing family who can accept him right where he is now, while working closely with his team of therapists and others to encourage him to reach his full potential.
+Such a family should have parent(s) who appreciate the importance of even small, incremental gains and who will applaud and rejoice such forward movement.

 If you are interested in providing nurturing and love for Rylend or for any other Special Needs Children, please call our office @ 419-726-5100 for further information.